wridgeu/UI5-custom-library/readme.md

 # UI5 Library Playground

 This is a playground repository for learning (learning-by-doing) and understanding UI5 libraries.
-To be more specific custom UI5 control libraries.
+To be more specific custom UI5 control and theme libraries.

 When creating this monorepository I have looked through several resources mainly [@vobus](https://github.com/vobu) [ui5-webcomponent-showcase](https://github.com/vobu/ui5-webcomponents-showcase).
 As this is the first real monorepository of mine it was a bit of a learning curve but I enjoyed it.